yuri-gilferreira/watershed-challenge/README.md

 b) If we wanted to identify at least 70% of the extreme flux events, which are the metrics of your model for that threshold?
 It is a useful model?

-We need to have 70% of True Positive Rate(or sensitivity).
+We need to have 70% of True Positive Rate(known as recall or sensitivity).
 If we plot the Threshold x True Positive Rate, we can see that the we need to choose threshold of 0.542.
 If we pick any number below our current threshold, we will get more positive cases (so we can identify over 70%) but we will also have a higher chance of having false positives.

 ![imgs/threshold]("imgs/threshold.png")

+My suggestion is to maximize True Positive rate - False Positive Rate